Ladell Betts

-Ladell Betts (born August 27, 1979) is an American football coach and former running back who is the running backs coach for the New York Giants.
+Ladell Betts (born August 27, 1979) is an American football coach and former running back who is the former running backs coach for the New York Giants.
 He played college football for the Iowa Hawkeyes and was selected by the Washington Redskins in the second round of the 2002 NFL draft.

 Early life

 Betts grew up as an only child with a single mother who worked two and three jobs to make ends meet.
 He and his mother moved from Kansas City, Missouri, to the suburb of Blue Springs when Betts was a child, but he remained very close to his father who has always been an active influence on Ladell over the years.
 He attended Blue Springs High School, where he would become a football star.
 He was teammates with fellow future NFL player Brandon Lloyd.

 Betts, who was also a sprinter in high school, gained 1,813 yards and had 34 touchdowns as a high school junior.
 As a senior, he rushed for 2,183 yards and 32 touchdowns while playing most of the season with a broken right hand.
 Betts, who led his team to a 10–1 record, was named USA Today's Missouri Player of the Year after earning first-team all-state and all-metro honors.
 He also earned the Thomas Simone Award, which goes to the best high school player in the Kansas City area, and was named a Parade and SuperPrep All-American.